-Ruth Holley will be bringing in a new manager 3rd quarter 2021.
-The new manager will be focusing on learning their new role - including staff, patrons, and the surrounding community.
+Ruth Holley brought in a new manager during the third quarter of 2021.
+The new manager will be focusing on learning their new role, including staff, patrons, and the surrounding community.

 Providing the community with continued virtual programming, computer service, park & text, GED & ESL (English as a Second Language) classes, and Internet usage are available.
 Continually evaluating service hours and patron needs.